shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 the [`vectorize`](http://numba.pydata.org/numba-doc/0.17.0/user/vectorize.html)
 decorator.
-This produces universal functions (ufuncs) that automatically work (even preserving labels) on array-like data structures in the entire scientific Python ecosystem, including [xray](http://xray.readthedocs.org) and [pandas](http://pandas.pydata.org).
+This produces universal functions (ufuncs) that automatically work (even preserving labels) on array-like data structures in the entire scientific Python ecosystem, including [xray](http://xray.readthedocs.org) (my project) and [pandas](http://pandas.pydata.org).
 In other cases, Numba can handle arbitrary dimensional input by using Just-In-Time compilation with `jit` or by creating generalized universal functions with `guvectorize`.

 In contrast, generally speaking, your Cython functions will only work for input with a number of dimensions that you determine ahead of time (e.g., a 1D